 Neither are high levels of leptin the same as optimal levels.
 Ironically, overweight people have high leptin levels, but the brain doesn't "know" those levels are high due to a condition called leptin resistance, wherein the satiety messages issued from leptin never make it to the brain's receptors, which generally results in excess calorie intake before satiety is registered.
-Overeating in general, obviously results in excess calories being stored as fat.
+Overeating in general obviously results in excess calories being stored as fat.

-Hard training athletes can get way with unseemly calorie intake since their energy demand is higher than the average person, their insulin sensitivity is high and their muscles store and metabolize more glycogen.
-The average person's insulin liver and muscle glycogen storage is considerably more limited and further, their insulin resistance may be compromised.
+Hard training athletes can get away with unseemly calorie intake since their energy demand is higher than the average person, their insulin sensitivity is high and their muscles store and metabolize more glycogen.
+The average person's insulin liver and muscle glycogen storage are considerably more limited and further, their insulin resistance may be compromised.
 Once the average person's liver and muscle glycogen stores are refilled, (if they were ever depleted in the first place) the rest of the meal's energy value goes to fat storage, to be used--ideally--another day.
-This is why I think post-workout, high-carbohydrate "recovery" shakes are a mistake, at least for the average person of sub-optimal body composition (ie, too fat) who consume adequate carbohydrate throughout the day already.
-Combined with less-than-optimal insulin sensitivity in the muscles, it's a recipe for increasing body fat..
+This is why I think post-workout, high-carbohydrate "recovery" shakes are a mistake, at least for the average person of sub-optimal body composition (ie, too fat) who consumes adequate carbohydrate throughout the day already.
+Combined with less-than-optimal insulin sensitivity in the muscles, it's a recipe for increasing body fat.

 Excessive calorie intake is the fast track to leptin resistance.
-Since it's hard to eat excess of the so-called "clean" foods, excess calories usually come from junk foods.
+Since it's hard to eat an excess of the so-called "clean" foods, excess calories usually come from junk foods.
 Junk foods may be appropriate for an elite athlete requiring prodigious calorie intake to fuel training but you're probably not in that category!
 For most people, frequent intake of fast foods and other junk foods brings them to a bad end: leptin resistance.

 Every time you eat food in excess (of energy required by the body) leptin and insulin levels surge.
 The larger and more calorie dense the meal, the higher the surge and the longer the duration.
-You know the rap: the excess stimulation causes the cellular receptors to develop resistance to the continual flood of hormone.
+You know the rap: the excess stimulation causes the cellular receptors to develop resistance to the continual flood of the hormone.
 Once the receptors become resistant, they require more stimulation (food intake) to respond with a satiety signal.
 This condition, leptin resistance, is analogous to becoming a human fat storage organism.
-A ignoble accomplishment compared to the heights of real human potential.
+An ignoble accomplishment compared to the heights of real human potential.

 Leptin resistance leads to insulin resistance which further fixes leptin resistance.
 With insulin resistance, you no longer have insulin sensitivity.
-When you have insulin sensitivity, you only need to secrete a small mount of insulin to get calories into the muscle and liver.
+When you have insulin sensitivity, you only need to secrete a small amount of insulin to get calories into the muscle and liver.
 Your receptor uptake of insulin is strong and efficient.
 When you have insulin resistance, your receptors are weak and worn out.
-As a result you require a much higher insulin response from overeating to get calories into the muscles and liver.
-What ever is left over which is a lot will be stored as fat.
+As a result, you require a much higher insulin response from overeating to get calories into the muscles and liver.
+Whatever is left over which is a lot will be stored as fat.
 High insulin also results in an inevitable blood sugar crash, which makes you hungry again.
 Thus you have an insatiable urge to eat and the entire process starts all over again.

 Leptin resistance is a serious health issue.
-Essentially you are over feeding your body but the perception from your brain is that you are starving.
+Essentially you are overfeeding your body but the perception from your brain is that you are starving.
 Thus, even though you’re eating a lot, your metabolic rate will slow down just like someone who is underrating.
 A slowed down metabolic rate again slows down fat loss or brings it to a screeching halt.
 Moreover, a hampered metabolic rate puts the breaks on sex hormone production.
 The end result is you’re fat, tired, and have no sex drive.
-You do not have energy to put in intense weight training workouts to build muscle and ramp up testosterone and growth hormone.
+You do not have the energy to put in intense weight training workouts to build muscle and ramp up testosterone and growth hormone.
 Even if you do get the intense workouts in you do not have the testosterone and growth hormone production to recover from arduous workouts.

 Just like many things in life, you must create an optimal hormone balance that is right for you.
-This will very with each person.
+This will vary with each person.
 Just like every hormone you do not want leptin too high or too low.
 You want just enough for optimal functioning.
 While there is a blood test that you can do for leptin it is really not necessary.
 If you are overweight you have leptin resistance.

 The way to get out of leptin resistance is to give your body a break.
 Just like we need vacations from work, our receptors need a vacation from having to deal with large volumes of food delivered often.
 The first thing you need to do is make better food choices.